webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 cd frontend
 npm run start
 ```
 One of the advantages of using TypeScript is that Type errors will show up in the same console as the building one.
-You'll have to fix these type errors before you continue development or build your project.
+You'll have to fix these type errors to continue development or build the project.
 For advanced configuration, [see here](https://create-react-app.dev/docs/advanced-configuration/).

 Now, you will install all the necessary libraries you need to build your Portfolio website.
 Run the below command to install the packages for Material-UI and Apollo GraphQL.